 Note: Students may not earn duplicate credit for the same course; if students opt to take a course for which they previously earned AP/IB credit, they will be required to forfeit the AP/IB credit.

 The Graduate Record Examination is the entrance exam for graduate school.
 "The GRE is to graduate school what the SAT is to college."
 The exams are formatted similarly; both have a verbal, math, and writing section.
 In some cases, schools you are applying to will require you to take the subject part of the GRE in addition to the rest of the exam.
-The scores needed will depend on both the school and your area of interest (i.e. International Relations, Public Policy, etc.).
+The scores needed will depend on both the school and your area of interest (i.e. International Relations, Public Policy).
 You should also note that certain programs do not require you to take the GRE for entry, although most do.
-Therefore, it is in your best interest to take the test regardless.

 If you take the test more than once, most universities will look at your best scores in deciding upon your admission.
 Some schools will look at your scores from all three sections, and some will focus on just two of the three; however, the scores for ALL sections will be sent to the universities you specify.

-For more information on the GRE and how to register for a test date, you should visit their website.
+For more information on the GRE and how to register for a test date, you should visit the GRE website.

 The most important thing to consider before applying to graduate school is whether or not pursuing an advanced degree is the best personal decision for you.
 Professional and graduate degree programs are an investment of time and money and are usually used as stepping stone for a specific academic or professional goal.
-In choosing colleges, you should be looking primarily at schools with strong programs that are a good fit for you both academically and financially.
-You may also want to take a look at the faculty members who are a part of the department, as you will more than likely be working closely with them in classes and in research.
-Graduate students have very close contact with their professors, and often publish articles or books with them.
+You should be looking primarily at schools with strong programs that are a good fit for you both academically and financially.
+You also want to take a look at the faculty members who are a part of the department, as you will more than likely be working closely with them in classes and in research.
+PhD graduate students have very close contact with their professors and often publish articles or books with them.

 Based on the merits of your application, many schools may offer you an assistantship or fellowship.
-It is in your best interest, if planning to be a full-time graduate student that you check the box on your application which asks if you want to be considered for these awards.
-There are two kinds of assistantships--one is research (helping a particular professor whose interests you share in conducting research for one of their projects), the other is teaching (in which you would be a teaching assistant for an undergraduate class, which usually entails leading a discussion section once a week, and grading all papers for students in that section).
+If you are planning to be a full-time graduate student you should check the box on your application that asks if you want to be considered for these awards.
+There are two kinds of assistantships - one is research and the other is teaching.
 Both assistantships require you to work approximately 20 hours per week.
 A fellowship involves no work commitment.
 Both assistantships and fellowships usually come with tuition remission as well as some type of salary for the 20 hour/week work commitment.
 This may vary from school to school, so you should take this into consideration when searching out programs.

 Graduate School Experience

 What should you expect from graduate school?
-Graduate classes are small, seminar-style courses, much like the upper-level seminars in this department, only smaller.
-The professors do not really lecture.
-Instead they present ideas from the assigned readings for the students to discuss.
-There is a large amount of reading required, anywhere from 200-500 pages per class.
-A full course load is usually 3 courses.
-What your courses will require of you will vary from program to program.
+Graduate classes are small, seminar-style courses, much like the upper-level seminars in this department.
+Often, the professors present ideas from the assigned readings for the students to discuss, rather than lecture.
+Usually there is a large amount of reading required, but what your courses require of you will vary from program to program.

-There are often opportunities where professors will publish or present articles with their students; this is a great way to get your name out by latching onto a more well-known scholar in the field.
+If you are pursuing a PhD or a research-based Master's there are often opportunities for students to publish or present articles with their professors; this is a great way to get your name out into the field by being associated with a more well-known scholar in the field.
 Graduate students are usually encouraged to get involved with research and publishing.